 Your 12-year-old forgot to bring their homework home again.
-Your smart, capable kid, the one who can tell you everything about Minecraft redstone circuits, somehow can’t remember to check their backpack before leaving school.
-If that pattern sounds familiar, the concept of ADHD executive age might explain what is going on.
-It can also change how you respond.
+Your smart, capable kid, the one who can walk you through Minecraft redstone circuits in technical detail, somehow cannot remember to check their backpack before leaving school.

 TL;DR

-- A landmark 2007 brain imaging study (Shaw et al.) supports this, finding a roughly 3-year delay in cortical maturation, especially in the prefrontal cortex.
+- Brain imaging research (Shaw et al., 2007) found a roughly 3-year delay in cortical maturation in children with ADHD, most pronounced in the prefrontal cortex.

 What Is ADHD Executive Age?

-ADHD executive age is a way of describing the gap between a person’s chronological age and the developmental level of their executive function skills.
-Executive functions are the mental skills that help you plan, get started on tasks, manage your time, control impulses, regulate emotions, and hold information in working memory.
-These are the “project manager” skills of the brain, and they are housed primarily in the prefrontal cortex, which is one of the last brain regions to fully mature.
+ADHD executive age describes the gap between a person’s chronological age and the developmental level of their executive function skills, the mental tools that help you plan, get started on tasks, manage time, control impulses, regulate emotions, and hold information in working memory.
+These are sometimes called the “project manager” skills of the brain.
+They live primarily in the prefrontal cortex, which is one of the last brain regions to fully mature.

-Here is the simple math: take a person’s age and subtract 30%.
+The figure comes from Dr. Russell Barkley, one of the most widely cited ADHD researchers, and appears in his clinical lectures and parent-facing materials as an estimate: people with ADHD are roughly 30% behind neurotypical peers in executive functioning and self-regulation.
+The math is simple.
+Take a person’s age and subtract 30%.
 A 10-year-old with ADHD might have executive function skills closer to a 7-year-old.
 A 15-year-old might manage time and impulses more like a 10- or 11-year-old.
-A 20-year-old heading off to live independently might be working with the self-regulation capacity of a 14-year-old.
+A 20-year-old heading into independent living might be working with the self-regulation capacity of a 14-year-old.

 ADHD Executive Age Chart

-The following table shows approximate executive ages based on the 30% guideline, along with what you might commonly see at each stage.
+The table below shows approximate executive ages based on the 30% guideline, along with what you might commonly see at each stage.
+These are rough estimates for general orientation, not precision measurements, and the range of individual variation is wide.

 | Chronological Age | Approximate Executive Age (30% Rule) | What This Often Looks Like | Source |